ActivitySim/activitysim/docs/abmexample.rst

   The ``scripts\mtc_inputs.py`` was used to create the mtc_asim.h5 file from the raw CSV files.
   This script reads the CSV files, creates DataFrame indexes, and writes the pandas objects to the HDF5 file.
+  ActivitySim will also read a list of CSV files and optionally build an HDF5 file to use for subsequent runs.

-  The ``scripts\build_omx.py`` script will build one OMX file containing all the skims.
+  HDF5 is the preferred input format due to faster read times. see :ref:`configuration` The ``scripts\build_omx.py`` script will build one OMX file containing all the skims.
 The original MTC TM1 skims were converted from
   Cube to OMX using the ``scripts\mtc_tm1_omx_export.s`` script.

   The example inputs were created by the ``scripts\create_sf_example.py`` script, which creates the land use, synthetic population, and skim inputs for a subset of user-defined zones.

+.. _configuration:

 Configuration
 ~~~~~~~~~~~~~